 The Mizzou OneHealth Biorepository (OHB) provides centralized services for procuring, obtaining, processing, and storing human biospecimens for approved translational research projects.

 The OHB supports all members of the MU biomedical research community, serves as the tissue bank of the Ellis Fischel Cancer Center, and collaborates with the Siteman Cancer Center's Biorepository at Washington University in St. Louis.

 The biorepository was established to standardize collections and, in return, provide high-quality tissue for IRB-approved biomedical research projects.
 These specimens are not required for diagnostic purposes and would otherwise be discarded.
 Our inventory contains more than 1.2 million paraffin blocks and 1,300 frozen tissue aliquots from about 500 normal, benign and malignant specimens.

-- Consented tissue is ethically more appropriate and allows the subject to decide the type of studies to be performed and by what investigators.
+- Consented tissue is preferred and allows the subject to decide the type of studies to be performed by MU investigators.
 A helpful requirement is that the subjects' medical record can be reviewed annually, which adds abundant treatment information to the database.

 The OHB can procure many specimen types.
 A list of common tissue we have available can be seen here.
 If not accessible, the OHB collaborates with Siteman TPC Biorepository to obtain specimens.
 For questions regarding available tissue and quantity, feel free to email the staff at firstname.lastname@example.org to place your query.